Understanding Ransomware: How Attacks Work & How to Defend

 6. Detection, Response, and Recovery

-A documented incident response plan ensures teams can isolate systems, preserve evidence, and restore operations without panic or guesswork.
+A documented incident response strategy ensures teams can isolate systems, preserve evidence, and restore operations without panic or guesswork.

 Final Thoughts